cul/dlst-studio/_posts/2020-03-21-press-release-rapid-masks.md

 a 3D printer and household tools.

-On Thursday, March 19, 2020, Dr. Pierre Elias, a Columbia University Cardiologist reached out to Research and Learning Technologies Librarian Madiha Choksi to utilize the Columbia University Libraries’ 3D printers to produce supplemental face shields.
+On Thursday, March 19, 2020, Dr. Pierre Elias, a Columbia University Cardiology Fellow, reached out to Research and Learning Technologies Librarian Madiha Choksi to utilize the Columbia University Libraries’ 3D printers to produce supplemental face shields.
 Dr. Elias sent along a design for a face shield visor posted by [Budmen Industries](http://www.budmen.com).
 Choksi took